 Beorhtsige took a deep breath.
 Those remarks had been prepared more than a week in advance.
 Now for the statement that he had been emailed about twenty minutes ago.

-“Lastly, the government of Tretrid would like to deliver its response to remarks made by Secretary-General Heardson earlier today.”
+“Lastly, the government of Tretrid would like to deliver its response to remarks made by Secretary-General Heardsunu earlier today.”

 The ambassador had been quite blindsided by the statement Æthelwine had given.
-Beorhtsige had once worked directly under Heardson, and it simply didn’t sound like something he’d say.
+Beorhtsige had once worked directly under Heardsunu, and it simply didn’t sound like something he’d say.

 Of course, professional ambassador that he was, Beorhtsige had stuck to his script when it was his turn to speak and reported back to Cynebury for further instructions.
 Their response was, well, the one that had just been sent to him.